Skip to content

 A. Required Online Trainings

-Below are the four online trainings that will be emailed to you from Knowbe4.
+Below are the online trainings that will be emailed to you from Knowbe4.
 This is a single sign-on system that will enable to you log in using your portal username and password.
 These online trainings must be completed within the first 30 days of hire.

 If you want your completion certificate for each training placed in your personnel file, please print it out and send to the Human Resources office, otherwise Human Resources maintains a database of your completed trainings.

-FERPA – Privacy and Security Awareness
+FERPA and HIPAA– Privacy and Security Awareness

 Creating Strong Password – Security Awareness Training